joxeankoret/multiav/README.md

    * AVG (Fast)
    * DrWeb (Slow)

+This tool have been tested only under Linux.
+However, it should work equally in other Unix based operating systems as well as in Windows as long as the output from the AV command line utilities maintains the same format.

 ## Example usages

 MultiAV.py can be executed via the command line by simply giving to it a